SeeChen/Lumaca-MediaPlayer/Schedule.md

 ```
 1. Now you can double-click to full screen.
 2. Scrolling to adjust volume.
+3. Space key to Play or Pause media
 ```
 **`2021 - 12 - 01`**
 ```